 Why do I give up when I’m close to success?

-This is often fear of success, success brings visibility, expectations, change, and potential loss.
+Fear of success is real.
+Success brings visibility, expectations, change, and potential loss.

-Your Enneagram type determines how this fear shows up:
+Your Enneagram type determines the specific version of this fear:

-• Type 1 might fear being scrutinized at a higher level
+• Type 1 fears being scrutinized at a higher level

-• Type 3 might fear being “found out” as a fraud
+• Type 3 fears being “found out” as a fraud

-• Type 4 fears becoming ordinary, success means fitting in
+• Type 4 fears becoming ordinary, because success means fitting in

 • Type 6 fears the instability that change brings